Cylop/ImmuView/Readme.md

-# ImmuState 🛡️ Immutable State Management via Proxy
+# ImmuView 🛡️ Immutable State Management via Proxy

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Tests](https://img.shields.io/badge/tests-100%25-green)

 Elegantly enforce immutability in your JavaScript and TypeScript states.

-ImmuState is a lightweight utility designed to provide a readonly view of your JavaScript objects.
-With ImmuState, you can ensure that your state remains immutable, while still allowing controlled mutations through a dedicated API.
+ImmuView is a lightweight utility designed to provide a readonly view of your JavaScript objects.
+With ImmuView, you can ensure that your state remains immutable, while still allowing controlled mutations through a dedicated API.

 ---